JedLee6/Flutter_In_Practice_V2_English/chapter02/section02-widgets introduction.md

 There are two types of widgets with Flutter: StatefulWidget and StatelessWidget.
 It is important to understand the difference between them.
 Widgets will be the cornerstone of building Flutter.

-Flutter provides a wealth of components that can be used as needed in actual development without worrying about making your application's installation package bigger by introducing too many component libraries.
+Flutter provides a wealth of widgets that can be used as needed in actual development without worrying about making your application's installation package bigger by introducing too many widget libraries.
 This is not web development. dart will only compile the code you use at compile time.
-Since both Material and Cupertino are on top of the base component library, if we introduce either of those in our application, we don't need to introduce flutter/ widgets.dart because they've already been introduced internally.
+Since both Material and Cupertino are on top of the base widget library, if we introduce either of those in our application, we don't need to introduce flutter/ widgets.dart because they've already been introduced internally.

-As an aside, the examples later in this chapter will use some layout class components, such as Scaffold, Row, Column, and so on, which will be covered in detail in the Layout Class Components chapter.
+As an aside, the examples later in this chapter will use some layout class widgets, such as Scaffold, Row, Column, and so on, which will be covered in detail in the Layout Class Components chapter.